henderson-01/henderson-01/README.md

 ## 📝 Documentation & Help Guides

-I love making **Markdown cheat sheets!** I find that breaking down difficult concepts into simple, scannable guides is the best way to learn.
-Expect to see various "cheat sheet" repositories here as I find new ways to simplify coding and applications.
+I enjoy making **Markdown Documents!** I find that breaking down difficult concepts into simple, scannable guides is the best way to learn.
+Expect to see various **cheat sheets** & **Help guides** repositories here as I find new ways to simplify coding and application tasks.

 ---